Mindfulness for Students: Techniques for Focus & Calm in 2024

 Simple Mindfulness Techniques for Students to Practice Daily

 Alright, so you’re probably thinking, “Okay, mindfulness sounds great, but how do I do it?”
 Well, good news!
 There are tons of simple techniques you can try, even if you’re a total beginner.
-I remember when I first started, I felt a bit awkward and unsure, but trust me, it gets easier with practice.
+I remember when I first started.
+I felt a bit awkward and unsure.
+Trust me, it gets easier with practice.

 1. Mindful Breathing: